unoplatform/workshops/uno-bootcamp/modules/05-Native-intercompatibility/README.md

 The [Uno Platform][uno-platform] allows you to reuse views and business logic across platforms.
 Sometimes though you may want to write different code per platform, either because you need to access platform-specific native APIs and 3rd-party libraries, or because you want your app to look and behave differently depending on the platform.

-In this module, you'll discover the platform-specific escape hatches within the Uno Platform and build a custom control to learn how a different native controls can be used on a per-platform basis.
+In this module, you'll discover the platform-specific escape hatches within the Uno Platform and build a custom control to learn how a different native control can be used on a per-platform basis.

 ## 💡 What happens when you compile

 With Roslyn, Microsoft open-sourced the C# compiler, but they also exposed a powerful API for code analysis.
 Roslyn provides a easy to access all the syntactic and semantic information that the compiler possesses.
-The folks behind Uno created a [source generator][source-generator] that leverages this power for code generation and like the Uno platform, it's free and open-source.
+The folks behind Uno created a [source generator][source-generator] that leverages this power for code generation and, like the Uno platform, it's free and open-source.

 At compile time, there's four main things under the hood that Uno does: